TomasOlsson/BrickedSv07-Sv07Plus/README.md

     5. When it's done, remove the USB stick from the screen and pull the power cord.

     6. Put the power cord in and enjoy printing again.

+If you have the Sv07(not plus) you gonna need to upload a new printer.cfg.